Adam-Yung/link-previewer/README.md

         1. Navigate to `chrome://extensions`.
         2. Enable "Developer mode" (toggle in the top right).
         3. Click "Load unpacked".
-        4. Select the `dist` folder from this project.
+        4. Select the `out/dist` folder from this project.

     * **Firefox:**
         1. Navigate to `about:debugging`.
         2. Click "This Firefox" in the sidebar.
         3. Click "Load Temporary Add-on...".
-        4. Open the `dist` folder and select the `manifest.json` file.
+        4. Open the `out` folder and select the `link-previewer-firefox-[Version].zip` file.

 ---